goharbor/harbor/SECURITY.md

 ### Requesting to Join
 Send new membership requests to cncf-harbor-security@lists.cncf.io.
 In the body of your request please specify how you qualify for membership and fulfill each criterion listed in the Membership Criteria section above.

+## Confidentiality, integrity and availability
+We consider vulnerabilities leading to the compromise of data confidentiality, elevation of privilege, or integrity to be our highest priority concerns.
+Availability, in particular in areas relating to DoS and resource exhaustion, is also a serious security concern.
+The Harbor Security Team takes all vulnerabilities, potential vulnerabilities, and suspected vulnerabilities seriously and will investigate them in an urgent and expeditious manner.

+Note that we do not currently consider the default settings for Harbor to be secure-by-default.
+It is necessary for operators to explicitly configure settings, role based access control, and other resource related features in Harbor to provide a hardened Harbor environment.
+We will not act on any security disclosure that relates to a lack of safe defaults.
+Over time, we will work towards improved safe-by-default configuration, taking into account backwards compatibility.